aiDAPTIV-Phison/aiDAPTIV-Integration-gpt4all/aiDAPTIV_Files/User_Guide/User_Guide.md

 1. **Initial Setup**
 - Click on `chat.exe` to launch the chat interface.
 The chat room automatically created.
+- **Please double check the existent of embedding model, if not please check section E. (Download and Place Embedding Model)**
 ![image](img/fig_1.PNG)

 2. **Set LLM Endpoint**